Bandy Is Eligible According To The Olympic Charter

 Most importantly.
 Bandy was popular on television.
 The claim was and is contradicted by the evidence.

 There are several other flaws to the former view:

 1st.
 Self-confident TV producers would have loved the challenge of a speedy sport.
 Their professional self-esteem would have assumed and solved any challenge.

 2nd.
 The choice of programme sport 1924 was not based on future media technology.
 It was based on IF affiliation.
-Biathlon was included 1960 based on its IF affiliation.
-The biathlon sport transformed to media-friendly later in the 1990s.
-The IOC had no crystal ball 1924.
+Biathlon was included in 1960 based on its IF affiliation.
+The biathlon sport transformed into media-friendly later in the 1990s.
+The IOC had no crystal ball in 1924.
 They could not foresee the media revolution in television technology.

 4th.
 Ball sports get the most valuable television rights.
 Out of the 12 most valuable rights, measured in annual sales, ball sports have 10.
 The Olympic Summer Games is # 8 and the Winter Games # 11.
 Many of the most popular ball sports have a ball size about the same as the bandyball.
 The same applies to ice hockey that also has a small diameter puck.
 In sports, the television industry put the most development resources and technology to ball-sports.
 These innovations could seamlessly be migrated to bandy.